 - (2008, with Daniela Campello) "A esquerda em um país democrático, globalizado e desigual: Uma análise do Brasil de Lula" in Moreira, Carlos et al (Editors), La nueva política en América Latina: rupturas y continuidades.
 Trilice, Montevideo, p.97-124.

-- "Exogenous Shocks and Misattribution of Responsibility for Economic Performance: Results From Survey Experiments'' (with Daniela Campello, under review)
+- "Exogenous Shocks and Misattribution of Responsibility for Economic Performance: Results From Survey Experiments'' (with Daniela Campello, working paper)